 Visualization

-Here is some animations produced by Alec Radford in demonstrating how the gradient descent behaves for different algorithms.
-Regular gradient desent (red) learns the slowest and different algorithms have different descending patterns and speed.
-One more interesting point is how some algorithms overshoot the minima or oscailate around it.
+Here are some animations produced by Alec Radford in demonstrating how the gradient descent behaves for different algorithms.
+Regular gradient descent (red) learns the slowest and different algorithms have different descending patterns and speed.
+One point that is more interesting is how some algorithms overshoot the minimal or oscillate around it.

 Feature Scaling (normalization)

 As we find out, we want the feature input to the network to be scaled correctly (normalized).
-If the features do not have the proper scale, it will be much harder for the gradient descent to work.
-The training parameters may oscaillate.
+If the features do not have the proper scale, it will be much more difficult for the gradient descent to work.
+The training parameters may oscillate.

 For example, with 2 input features, we want the shape to be as close to a circle as possible.